CoDi is an operational reality; the challenge is to make it for everyone, says the Bank of Mexico

 "It is the provision of a single and homogeneous basic infrastructure where all users transit on the same network that is provided in an open and neutral way for all participants and on which they can add or innovate different financial products of high added value for the benefit of end-users," said Diaz de Leon.

 He pointed out that in this sense, work must be done to generate the interoperability of services, the reduction of costs, the immediacy of transactions with high-security standards and to consider mechanisms and contingency plans that ensure operational continuity all the time.

 "In a world where new developments come from a large number of providers, with different objectives and technologies, central banks should promote payment systems that serve as a space for the interaction of different participants and enable the attraction of more participants.

 In line with international trends, central banks should encourage the positive externalities associated with payment systems, reduce information asymmetry and increase network effects by allowing, with clear rules, a wide variety of participants, said the central bank governor.

-There are six financial institutions that have started the processes to use the Cobro Digital System (CoDi) of the Bank of Mexico (Banxico), of which only two are already in the process of making movements in real time, said director of systems of payment of the central bank, Miguel Díaz.
+There are six financial institutions that have started the processes to use the Cobro Digital System (CoDi) of the Bank of Mexico (Banxico), of which only two are already in the process of making movements in real-time.

-There are four banks and two others are regulated financial institutions.
-Of these, on Monday, two began the micro-pilots, because the operations are only being carried out among their employees.
+There are four banks (Banamex, Bancomer, Banorte, and Santander) and two others are regulated financial institutions.
+Of these, two operate the micro-pilots, because the operations are only being carried out among their employees.